Serving Kentucky's Schools and Student Athletes Since 1917

 • OWP is the Opponent’s Winning Percentage which is the average of the WP of each of the opponents the team has played.

-• Click here to view the example from Ashland Blazer which illustrates that when calculating the OWP, each of Ashland Blazer’s opponents’ winning percentage is calculated.
+• In the example regarding Ashland Blazer, which illustrates that when calculating the OWP, each of Ashland Blazer’s opponents’ winning percentages is calculated.
 But in each one of those, the game against Ashland Blazer is excluded.
-A win over Ashland Blazer does not help the WP value used in the calculate Ashland Blazer’s OWP, nor does a loss hurt that WP.
+A win over Ashland Blazer does not help the WP value used in the calculation for Ashland Blazer’s OWP, nor does a loss hurt that WP.
 That game is not included in the calculation.

 • OOWP is the Opponent’s Opponents’ Winning Percentage and is calculated by looking at each opponent and calculating their OWP, similarly excluding the games between the opponent and their opponents.
 The OOWP is the average of the OWP for each opponent.